 Abode's new iota All-in-One Home Security kit is an excellent DIY wireless home security and automated system.
 We like how the hub is wireless and has a dual role, working as a controller and a HD camera, which is something we had not seen in smart home security systems hubs before.
 Setup is easy if you are a first-time owner.
 If you already have an Abode system and just updating your hub, the pairing process is going to take some time.
 We wish Abode would consider making this process simpler, and hope they'll address this in the future.

 In terms of monitoring your home when you are away, Abode excels.
 Most home security companies offer monthly professional monitoring plans at rates ranging from $10 to $50 per month.
 If you're looking for video storage for 30 days, you'll tend to pay extra, depending on the number of security cameras you have in your system.
-Abode has a number of plans, at pretty reasonable and flexible rates — including a free option with three days of video storage, which is very nice.
+Abode has a number of plans, at pretty reasonable and flexible rates.
 If you want professional monitoring for just a few days a month, you can add that for as little as $8 for three days or $15 for a week.

 Overall, we think Abode's iota security kit is ideal for those looking for a DIY installed and monitored home security system.
 There are several professional monitoring options to choose from depending on your needs — plus it lets you create home automation routines, to help keep your home secure and smart at the same time.
 Finally, this system can easily move with you when you sell your home.